Road train: Signage

 Australian road trains have horizontal signs front and back with 180 mm high black uppercase letters on a reflective yellow background reading "ROAD TRAIN".
 The sign(s) must have a black border and be at least 1.02 m long and 220 mm high and be placed between 500 mm and 1.8 m above the ground on the fore or rearmost surface of the unit.

 In the case of B-triples in Western Australia, they are signed front and rear with "ROAD TRAIN" until they cross the WA/SA border where they are then signed with "LONG VEHICLE" in the front and rear.

 Converter dollies must have a sign affixed horizontally to the rearmost point, complying to the same conditions, reading "LONG VEHICLE".
 This is required for when a dolly is towed behind a trailer.

+In accordance with NHVR (National Heavy Vehicle Regulator) requirements, Long Vehicle signs must be displayed at the rear of every combination that is longer than 22m (72 ft 2 in) but no longer than 30m (98 ft 5 in).
+All combinations longer than 30m, irrespective of trailer configuration, are required to display "Road Train" signs at the front and rear of the vehicle, that is the prime mover and the rear of the last trailer in the combination.